 Why are we doing this?

 We have implemented this as a counter-measure against so-called "credential stuffing" attacks.
-This is where an attacker uses credentials compromised in a data breach against other services.
-In the case of PPO the risk of this is mitigated by the fact that PPO is not a mass market, consumer service.
-We however feel that providing our users with this check, we are alerting them to the fact that they are using a potentially compromised password.
+This is where an attacker uses credentials compromised in a data breach against other services where a user may have re-used the same credentials.
+We feel that by providing our users with this check we are alerting them to the fact that they are using a potentially compromised password.

 This type of check is also in line with the latest NIST recommendations and although not yet widely implemented, is being introduced by more and more service providers.